Faisalabad International Airport: Control tower

 Faisalabad airport's control tower stands at the centre of the airfield.
 It was built soon after the jet aircraft flights were inaugurated at the airport in 1974.
 Pakistan's airspace is split into two FIR regions, Karachi and Lahore.
 The airport falls under Lahore's Flight Information Region.
 Air traffic control is provided by the Civil Aviation Authority of Pakistan (CAA) and is governed by the Lahore Area Control Centre.
 Faisalabad Control tower provides aerodrome and approach control services to both civilian and military aircraft.
 Navigation aid facilities include Non Directional Beacon (NDB), Distance Measuring Equipment (DME) and Instrument Landing System (ILS) which are all in operation at the airport.

 Maintenance

 Line maintenance services are undertaken by Pakistan International Airlines (PIA).
 There are a number of general aviation and Pakistan Air Force hangars that are also located at the airport for line and base maintenance.

 Security

 Security is provided by Airports Security Force since its establishment in 1976.
-Following the incident at Karachi airport, the airport has a "Security Action Plan" in place which is re-evaluated regularly by the ASF, Pakistan Air Force, CAA and police to check for vulnerable points and reaction times.
+Following the incident of Pan Am Flight 73, in which a hijacking led to a fatal shootout between the perpetrators and airport security officials at Jinnah International Airport, the airport has had a "Security Action Plan" in place which is re-evaluated regularly by the ASF, Pakistan Air Force, CAA and police to check for vulnerable points and reaction times.
 Roads leading to the airport are also monitored by the Elite Police.